Reverse Engineering of Generative Models: Inferring Model Hyperparameters from Generated Images: Abstract

 \section{Abstract}

 State-of-the-art (SOTA) Generative Models (GMs) can synthesize photo-realistic images that are hard for humans to distinguish from genuine photos.
-We propose to perform reverse engineering of GMs to infer the model hyperparameters from the images generated by these models.
+Identifying and understanding manipulated media are crucial to mitigate the social concerns on the potential misuse of GMs.
+We propose to perform reverse engineering of GMs to infer model hyperparameters from the images generated by these models.
 We define a novel problem, ``model parsing", as estimating GM network architectures and training loss functions by examining their generated images -- a task seemingly impossible for human beings.
 To tackle this problem, we propose a framework with two components: a Fingerprint Estimation Network (FEN), which estimates a GM fingerprint from a generated image by training with four constraints to encourage the fingerprint to have desired properties, and a Parsing Network (PN), which predicts network architecture and loss functions from the estimated fingerprints.
-To evaluate our approach, we collect a fake image dataset with $100$K images generated by $100$ GMs.
+To evaluate our approach, we collect a fake image dataset with $100$K images generated by $116$ different GMs.
 Extensive experiments show encouraging results in parsing the hyperparameters of the unseen models.
-Finally, our fingerprint estimation can be leveraged for deepfake detection and image attribution, as we show by reporting SOTA results on both the recent Celeb-DF and image attribution benchmarks.
+Finally, our fingerprint estimation can be leveraged for deepfake detection and image attribution, as we show by reporting SOTA results on both the deepfake detection (Celeb-DF) and image attribution benchmarks.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{